MicrosoftDocs/win32/desktop-src/Msi/applying-a-configurable-merge-module-with-customizations.md

 ---
-Description: Follow the general guidelines for applying merge modules described in Applying Merge Modules. ms.assetid: 6035b1a9-d452-4020-9fe3-c20ba874a2ed
+description: Follow the general guidelines for applying merge modules described in Applying Merge Modules. ms.assetid: 6035b1a9-d452-4020-9fe3-c20ba874a2ed
 title: Applying a Configurable Merge Module with Customizations ms.topic: article